Skip to main content

 Effective context architecture uses layers:

-Layer 1: Project Root Context (CLAUDE.md)
+Layer 1: Project Root Context (CLAUDE.md / AGENTS.md)

 Layer 2: Module/Feature Context